 As a woodwind doubler, Skelton is well versed in any genre of music.
 His grasp of saxophone, clarinet and flute has enabled him to remain very busy in live performance as well as in the studio.

 Sam has performed and/or soloed with The London Symphony Orchestra, The Atlanta Symphony, The Atlanta Pops, The Peachtree Pops, The Atlanta Ballet Orchestra and The Georgia Symphony Orchestra as well as numerous local high school and civic ensembles.
-World Premiers include James Oliverio’s "Children of A Common Mother", Lee Johnson’s "Ora Pro Mi: Concerto for Winds Soloist" (clarinet, flute and soprano saxophone) and "Seaside Symphony" (clarinet and soprano saxophone soloist).
+World Premiers include James Oliverio’s "Children of A Common Mother", Lee Johnson’s "Ora Pro Mi: Concerto for Winds Soloist" (clarinet, flute, and soprano saxophone) and "Seaside Symphony" (clarinet and soprano saxophone soloist).
 Sam also played the premier recording of "Ora Pro Mi" and "Seaside Symphony" with the London Symphony Orchestra.
-New musical debuts include: Becoming Nancy, Maybe Happy Ending, The Prom, Harmony, Bull Durham and Tuck Everlasting.
+New musical debuts include Becoming Nancy, Maybe Happy Ending, The Prom, Harmony, Bull Durham, Tuck Everlasting and Trading Places.

 As a sideman on over 400 recordings, Sam remains very active in the studio and can be heard on recordings by such artists as: Elton John, December Radio, Babbie Mason, Howard Tate, Matchbox 20, Train, Edwin McCain, The Gap Band and The Ohio Players.
-Television and radio jingles include The Georgia Lottery, The Fox Theater Documentary, Glen Beck, The Weather Channel, The Travel Channel, Ford, The Cartoon Network, CNN, Nature’s Own, Popeye’s, Papa John’s and Turner South.
-Television appearances include In the Heat of the Night, Savannah and Sinbad’s Summer Jam II on HBO.
+Television and radio jingles include Delta Airlines, The Georgia Lottery, The Fox Theater Documentary, Glen Beck, The Weather Channel, The Travel Channel, Ford, The Cartoon Network, CNN, Nature’s Own, Popeye’s, Papa John’s, and Turner South.
+Television appearances include In the Heat of the Night, Savannah, and Sinbad’s Summer Jam II on HBO.
 GRAMMY nods include Howard Tate's "Rediscovered" for Best Contemporary Blues Album and Ted Howe's "Pinnacle" for Best Instrumental Solo (alto clarinet, yes, alto clarinet).